Abuselman/ALX-pre_course/0x01-git/README.md

-how to be uptodat in git
+how to be up to date in git